SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 Appendix A
 ==================================

-Update with new examples I moved here in the reorganisation

 With Python 3 the definition of expovariate changed.
 In some cases this was back ported to some distributions of Python 2.7.
 Because of this the output for the bank programs varies.
-This section just contains the older output.
+This section contains the older output produced by the original definition of expovariate.

 **A Customer arriving at a fixed time**